vviswaroop/vviswaroop.github.io/_posts/2025-12-23-ai-coding-stack-splitting-ide-vs-cli.md

 - If you need guardrails, onboarding speed, and UI-driven refactors: lean IDE-native.
 - If you need reproducibility, multi-repo reach, and incident-ready transcripts: lean CLI-first.

 The “best” stack is the one that matches your operational reality, not the demo.
-Tag this under developer because the real work is aligning tools with how engineers build, debug, and recover in production.
+Tagging this under developer because the real work is aligning tools with how engineers build, debug, and recover in production.